 5.1 Aspen Productivity in a Changing Climate

 We simulated NPP of snow drift-dependent aspen stands in the Reynolds Creek Experimental Watershed (RCEW) located in southwest Idaho, USA under historical and mid-21st century conditions.
 Within the study area, the total amount of precipitation has remained unchanged over the past 50 years, however the percentage of the precipitation falling as snow has declined by approximately 4% per decade at mid-elevation sites.
 Since the redistribution of precipitation plays a large role in the distribution of soil moisture, increased effective precipitation (relative to a uniform precipitation layer), held in snowdrifts was incorporated into our simulations of aspen productivity.
 To account for the presence of drifting snow, measured precipitation data were adjusted using drift factors calculated from previously validated simulations of snow redistribution.
-We then used long-term meteorological and adjusted precipitation data to run the biogeochemical model Biome-BGC MuSo (Hidy et al., 2016) to better understand the connections between redistributed precipitation and upland aspen productivity under historical and warmer, mid-21st century (RCP 8.5) climate regimes.
+We then used long-term meteorological and adjusted precipitation data to run the biogeochemical model Biome-BGC MuSo (Hidy et al. 2016) to better understand the connections between redistributed precipitation and upland aspen productivity under historical and warmer, mid-21st century (RCP 8.5) climate regimes.

 5.1.1 Site description and field measurements

-The distribution and function of vegetation within the RCEW is strongly controlled by terrain, precipitation, and soil moisture availability (Finzel et al., 2015).
+The distribution and function of vegetation within the RCEW is strongly controlled by terrain, precipitation, and soil moisture availability (Finzel et al. 2015).
 Across middle and upper elevations of the watershed, highly productive aspen stands are often distributed along leeward slopes below large drifts of redistributed snow that persist late into the spring (Seyfried et al. 2011).
 Three sites located at middle and high elevations of the RCEW were used in this study: 1) The Reynolds Mountain East (RME) drainage, 2) The Sheep Creek (SC) drainage, and 3) The upper Johnston Draw drainage (JDW) (Fig. 5.1.1, Table 5.1.1).
 Each site consists of a small aspen stand with a wind-redistributed snowdrift located immediately upslope.
 Total measured precipitation varies by site with SC and RME being the driest and wettest site, respectively (Table 5.1.2).
 At each site, soil storage for the top meter of soil was calculated from measurements of volumetric water content (θ, m3 m-3) measured at several depths extending approximately 1 meter.
 Leaf area index (LAI) of each stand was measured during the summer of 2013 (Table 5.1.1).